jayanand90/jayanand90.github.io/_posts/2017-8-25-Classifying-Devanagari-vowels-with-TFLearn.md

 excerpt_separator: <!--more-->
 ---

-The field of computer vision has made great strides over the last two decades, with signifact contributions from deep learning techniques during the last five years.
+The field of computer vision has made great strides over the last two decades, with significant contributions from deep learning techniques during the last five years.
 Today, as self-driving cars that perform complex, real-time visual recognition tasks are within technological reach, let's take a look at the most fundamental vision task - that of classification.
 In this post, we will classify Devanagari vowels using TFLearn, a deep learning framework built on top of TensorFlow.

 <img src="../images/devanagari_classification/cover_pic.png">